2013-2014 Flu Vaccinations

 Flu Vaccine Availability

 Students, faculty and staff can get the flu vaccine at the Thomson Student Health Center, located behind the Russell House, from 8 a.m. – 5 p.m.
-Monday – Friday for $10.
+Monday – Friday.

 Carolina Card, cash, check, Visa, MasterCard, American Express and Discover are accepted for payment.